 Mannering believes that there are some psychological factors at play.
 For example, he believes that young men are more likely to keep aggressive driving behaviors in check in adverse conditions, but then underestimate the potential for danger on a road that is not affected by weather or climate.

-Keeping this data in mind, when roads are compromised by weather in Indiana, it is usually due to rain, whether it is summer, spring, fall, or winter.
+Keeping this data in mind, as our Indianapolis auto accident attorney explains, when roads are compromised by weather in Indiana, it is usually due to rain, whether it is summer, spring, fall, or winter.

 How can you help reduce your chances of an Indiana car accident during a rainstorm or while driving on wet roads?
 Try the following wet road safety tips:

 - Don’t make sudden movements with your steering wheel.

 - Don’t brake suddenly.
 It can cause you to lose control of your vehicle.

 - Turn on your headlights, both to increase your visibility and to make your vehicle more visible.

 - Don’t be afraid to pull into a parking lot in heavy rain and wait for the storm to subside.